volandoo/LTDB/README.md

 -   `read_write` – read and insert/update operations.
 -   `read_write_delete` – full access, including destructive operations.

-Both clients handle the JSON marshalling for you, as well as sending the required headers.
+Both clients handle the JSON marshalling for you, as well as appending the API key to the connection URL.

 ### Managing API Keys Manually